Tingting0618/HomeBreeze/README.md

 Project goals:
   - Develop a fuzzy search engine to match user search keywords
-  - Develop a reusable MVP template for a marketplace web application with React
+  - Develop a reusable MVP template for a marketplace web application using React
   - Clean and user-friendly design

 ### Landing Page